By Scott S. Mitchell

 The reason the authors of this essay believe the subject of Joseph Smith’s claimed First Vision demands heavy and thorough scrutiny is related to our history of interacting closely with Protestants and Catholics.
 As the reader may recall, Joseph Smith’s canonized account asserts that he asked God the Father and Jesus Christ, as they stood in the air above him, which sect was right, and Jesus then told him that he “must join none of them, for they were all wrong. . . and that all their creeds were an abomination in his sight; that those professors [presumably those who professed any of the Christian churches’ creeds] were all corrupt . . .”
 Pearl of Great Price, Joseph Smith–History 1:18, 19 (Salt Lake City: The Church of Jesus Christ of Latter-Day Saints,, 1989).
 (Emphasis added.)
-If the LDS Church is thus going to say to the rest of Christianity and its many hundreds of millions of adherents that all its creeds and the professors of those creeds are abominable and corrupt, respectively, no member of Mormonism should endorse such a potentially inflammatory claim unless he or she is sure that the Lord actually said it.
+If the LDS Church (hereafter also referred to as “the Church”) is thus going to say to the rest of Christianity and its many hundreds of millions of adherents that all its creeds, and those who profess those creeds, are abominable and corrupt, no member of Mormonism should endorse such a potentially inflammatory claim unless he or she is sure that the Lord actually said it.
 We thus undertake such scrutiny here.

 Another influential thought compelling further investigation was that our reading in the Book of Mormon produced no indication that the entire Christian world would be in complete condemnation as purportedly described by Jesus in the First Vision, shortly before the coming forth of the Book of Mormon.
-The picture painted by the Book of Mormon is one of the Christian world in Europe and the United States having received much of the gospel through the Bible, but because of things missing from the Bible, “an exceeding great many,” but certainly not all, had been caused to stumble.
+The picture painted by the Book of Mormon is one of the Christian world in Europe and the United States having received much of the gospel through the Bible, but because of teachings not fully expounded by biblical theology, “an exceeding great many,” but certainly not all, had been caused to stumble.
 1 Nephi 13: 28-30.
 (After much study of 1 Nephi chapters 13 and 14, we infer that Nephi was describing the Catholic influence on the Bible which caused the stumbling that spurred the Protestant Reformation.)
 God’s answer to this problem was to provide the Gentiles with the Book of Mormon.
-The Book of Mormon doesn’t indicate God’s latter-day solution would be to restore the true church to the earth, or restore lost priesthood authority.
-In fact, Nephi’s vision in I Nephi 13 and 14 indicates that the church of the Lamb continued to exist on the earth after Christ; it was not lost.
+The Book of Mormon does not indicate God’s latter-day solution would be to restore the true church to the earth, or restore lost priesthood authority.
+In fact, Nephi’s vision in I Nephi 13 and 14 indicates that the church of the Lamb continued to exist on the earth after Christ; as of 1820, it was not lost.

-Therefore, if the very Book of Mormon itself appears not to contemplate the church of the Lamb being lost from the earth before 1830, or all Christian churches believing abominable creeds, and all those believers in those creeds being corrupt, we have yet another reason to meticulously study whether the First Vision account we have is authentic.
+Therefore, if the very Book of Mormon itself appears to not contemplate the church of the Lamb being lost from the earth before 1820, nor all Christian churches believing abominable creeds, nor all those believers in those creeds being corrupt, we have yet another reason to meticulously study whether the First Vision account we have is authentic.
 With this backdrop, here’s what our research showed: